blakebyer/PRS_Combinations/README.md

 ## Introduction
 We started the Polygenic Risk Scores Combinations Project in August 2023.
 In this repository, you will find the code we used to clean our data and perform our analyses.
 The primary aim of this project is to show that combining polygenic risk scores across multiple genome-wide association studies (GWAS) is adequate at predicting risk for Alzheimer's disease.
 We calculated polygenic risk scores for 808 individuals from the Alzheimer's Disease Neuroimaging Initiative (ADNI) using the Polygenic Risk Scores Knowledge Base (PRSKB) commmand-line interface (CLI).
-Then, using statistical techniques, we showed that PRS from different GWAS had variable accuracy at predicting disease risk, empashizing the need for standardized PRS calculation methods before PRS can be used in the clinic.
+Then, using statistical techniques, we showed that PRS from different GWAS had variable accuracy at predicting disease risk, emphasizing the need for standardized PRS calculation methods before PRS can be used in the clinic.

 ## Requirements
 | Tool  | Version | Installation |